SaltyGoo/saltygoo.github.io/pages/BaldurHex/34-Nashkel.md

 <details markdown="1">
 <summary>Encounter Rules</summary>
 Generate an encounter the first time the party goes to one of this hex's features and every 12 hours.
 Encounters can happen on the way to the location or at the destination.
 If an encounter would happen while the party rests, good survival skills while setting up camp make the encounter happen after the full rest is completed.
-Search the [Baldur's Gate Wiki](https://baldursgate.fandom.com/wiki/Baldur%27s_Gate_Wiki) for informations on named NPC.
+Search the [Baldur's Gate Wiki](https://baldursgate.fandom.com/wiki/Baldur%27s_Gate_Wiki) for information on named NPC.
 Do not hesitate to replace any named NPC by one the players have already met from time to time!
 It makes for a better story.
 </details>

  ---

 <span class="blacktitle"> Feature A - Nashkel</span>

 The northernmost town in Amn, Nashkel is a small mining town on the northern slopes of the Cloud Peaks.
-With tensions rising between Amn and Baldur's Gate over the quality of iron, the town and its mines has found themselve in the middle of an explosive political crisis.
+With tensions rising between Amn and Baldur's Gate over the quality of iron, the town and its mines have found themselves in the middle of an explosive political crisis.
 Notable businesses in the village include:

 - **Cloud Peaks Outfitter.** An equipment store for mountain travelers run by the halfling Salla Pitontoes.
 - **Nashkel Store.** A fairly standard general store.
 - **Plashdeep Stables.** A horse trader.
-- **The Belching Dragon.** A tavern of normally frequented by miners, but taken overs by soldiers.
+- **The Belching Dragon.** A tavern normally frequented by miners, but taken overs by soldiers.
 - **The Nashkel Inn.** The local inn.
 - **Icedawn's House.** A shrine to Auril.
-- **Temple of Helm.** The town's church with a walled cemetary.
+- **Temple of Helm.** A church with a walled cemetery.

 ---